MicrosoftDocs/windows-dev-docs/windows-apps-src/design/devices/designing-for-tv.md

 #### Number of clicks

 When the user is navigating from one edge of the TV screen to the other, it should take no more than **six clicks** to simplify your UI.
 Again, the principle of **simplicity** applies here.
-For more details, see [Path of least clicks](#path-of-least-clicks).

 ![6 icons across](images/designing-for-tv/six-clicks.png)